 TIP: Freeze the beef for 30-60 minutes prior to cutting.
 This helps make thin, precise cuts.
 And use a very sharp knife!

-Combine beef with marinade in a bowl and set aside to marinate while chopping the veggies and mixing the sauce.
+I combine the beef with the marinade in a bowl and set it aside to marinate while I chop the veggies and mix the sauce.
+This way, the beef gets plenty of time to soak up all those delicious flavors before I start cooking.

-Remove most of the oil and increase the heat.
-Add in onion, bell pepper and garlic and stir fry for a minute.
-Pour in sauce, stir and simmer for another minute.
-Then, add in the fried beef strips and toss well to coat with the sauce.
+Next, I remove most of the oil from the wok and turn up the heat.
+I add in the onion, bell pepper, and garlic, and stir fry them for about a minute.
+Then, I pour in the sauce, stir everything together, and let it simmer for another minute.
+Finally, I add the fried beef strips back into the wok and toss everything together until the beef is well coated with the sauce.
 Done!

-It goes really great with our easy Spicy Noodles.
+It goes really great with my easy Spicy Noodles.

-Whatever side you choose, we also like to garnish Beijing beef with sesame seeds for added flavor, texture and eye appeal.
+Whatever side you choose, I also like to garnish Beijing beef with sesame seeds for added flavor, texture and eye appeal.

 So there you go, another quick stir fry to make your life easier.
-When you try it, please leave a comment and star rating, I love to hear from you.
+When you try my version of Beijing Beef, please leave a comment and star rating, I love to hear from you.

 Beijing Beef, on our Gypsy Plate… enjoy!